testdrivenio/react-hooks/React_Hooks_Part_2.md

 	}

 	componentDidUpdate(prevProps){
-	// reset and resubscribe if there are any changes if(prevProps.query  !==  this.props.query){
+	// reset and re-subscribe if there are any changes if(prevProps.query  !==  this.props.query){
 		this.removeListener()
 			this.setup()